-Welcome to Prime Bank Limited, one of the leading private banks in Kenya founded in 1992.
-Serving its customers for over 29 years, with a network of 23 branches, Prime Bank has the expertise to provide flexible, efficient and personalized financial services.
+Prime Bank Ltd is one of the leading private banks in Kenya and was founded in 1992.
+Serving its customers for over 30 years, with a network of 22 branches, Prime Bank has the expertise to deliver flexible, efficient and personalized services.

-Over the years, the Bank has developed its business interests in other African countries such as Malawi, Botswana, Mozambique, Zambia, and in Zimbabwe where it recently acquired Barclays Bank of Zimbabwe through its associate bank First Capital Bank.
+Over the years, the Bank has presence in other African countries such as Malawi, Botswana, Mozambique, Zambia, and in Zimbabwe where it acquired Barclays Bank of Zimbabwe through its associate bank First Capital Bank.

 In 2017, the group acquired 80.72% shareholding of Tausi Assurance Limited.
 In 2018, the Bank issued a private placement which was successfully subscribed by longstanding customers and long serving staff.
 The private placement raised over KShs.
 2 Billion.

-The Bank also partnered with new investors AfricInvest Azure SPV, a Special Purpose Vehicle, jointly formed by AfricInvest and Catalyst Principle Partners, holding 24.2% stake in the Bank.
-Bank has developed its business interests in other African countries such as Malawi, Botswana, Mozambique, Zambia, and in Zimbabwe where it recently acquired Barclays Bank of Zimbabwe through its associate bank First Capital Bank.
+The Bank also partnered with new investors Afric Invest Azure SPV, a Special Purpose Vehicle, jointly formed by Afric Invest and Catalyst Principal Partners, currently trading as Metier holding 24.2% stake in the Bank.